dynatrace-oss/barista/documentation/barista-content.md

     ux:
       - raphaela.raudaschl
   ```
-- postid (required): the page's id; is generated when missing in front matter
 - draft: whether the page is in draft state; default: false
 - public: whether the page is published on public Barista; default: true
 - toc: whether a table of contents (TOC) should be rendered on the page;